top of page

 Post ADHD diganosis.
 The grief nobody talks about.

 Late-discovered neurodivergent women carry a lifetime of pro masking.
 Beneath the polished surface, we are trying hard just to hold it together.
 And when it starts to unravel as it always eventually does, we blame ourselves.
-Self blame is typical of ADHD particularly women.
+Self blame is typical of ADHD particularly in women.
 We are prone to more emotional dysregulation.
-That self blame is the voice in our head telling us we are flawed, broken, too much, not enough, lazy, disorganised, too sensitive, chaotic, a fraud, an impost
+That self blame is the voice in our head telling us we are flawed, broken, too much, not enough, lazy, disorganised, too sensitive, chaotic, a fraud, an imp

 hmariellaburns